-A snapshot of demographic changes to our student population over the last ten years shows:
+A snapshot of demographic changes to our student population over the last twelve years shows:

 - We have 39 percent more students in our public schools, almost twice the student growth rate of the state overall